unironically/scopegraph-rags/lmr-scopegraphs/lmr0/README.md

 in the program are treated as binders of it.

 ### Directories:

 - `tests/`: LM example tests directory at `../grammars/lm_syntax_0/tests`.

 - `out/`: created by the LM compiler if files are generated.

+- `lmr/nameanalysis1`: name analysis with older scope graphs library, using inherited list attributes for all LMR edge types.
+Language coupled.

+- `lmr/nameanalysis2`: uses newer scope graphs library with one inherited attribute for edges, a list of `Edge` nodes - one production of this type for each edge type needed for the language.
+Less language coupled.

+- `lmr/nameanalysis3`: draft sketch of what scope graph-based name analysis may look like with a Silver extension with constraint-like equations for scope graph assertions and queries.

+- `lmr/nameanalysis4`: draft skets of what scope graph-based name analysis may look like with JastAdd style collection attributes.
+Edge assertions in `nameanalysis3` become contributions to collection attributes on scopes.
+  Contributions are to individual edge attributes as seen in `nameanalysis1`.

 ### Execution:
 ```bash